LandonTatro/Flatiron_Capstone/README.md

 2. Aim to release films on Fridays in order to maximize box office revenue
 3. While we do not suggest using genre as a method of profit security, we do suggest additional research into potential confounding factors that may target higher median profit in animation, adventure, science fiction, action, and fantasy movies.

+The presentation for this project can be found [here.](Presentation.pdf)

 # Business Understanding